Violent Crime and Drug Trafficking Unit

-Learn more about Project Ceasefire
+Learn more about Project Safe Neighborhoods

 While many drug-related crimes can also be prosecuted in the state court systems, the federal judicial system often prescribes much stiffer punishment for drug offenders, including no parole (early release), and conspiracy laws that allow for the effective prosecution of large networks of individuals who might be scattered across several cities, states or nations.
 Therefore, larger, more complicated, multi-jurisdictional cases come to the United States Attorney's Office, while street-level dealers and users typically are prosecuted in state court.
 It is typical for a federal drug investigation that originates in Kansas City, Mo., to include charges against traffickers/suppliers in Texas, California, New York, Illinois, Mexico, Latin American, and/or European countries.
 Sentences of up to life imprisonment are a real possibility for defendants in these types of cases.

 The Violent Crime and Drug Trafficking Unit works with a wide variety of federal (DEA, FBI, ATF, DHS-ICE, IRS, INS), state (Missouri Highway Patrol) , local (Metro Meth and Jackson County Drug Task Force) as well as all the investigative agencies with all municipalities of the Kansas City, Springfield, St. Joseph, Joplin and Jefferson City metropolitan areas in the battle against narcotic trafficking.
 In addition, eight rural task forces manned by a combination of federal, state and local agents present cases for review, allowing the United States Attorney to prosecute drug criminals across the entirety of the Western District of Missouri.